The efficacy of oral brush biopsy with computer-assisted analysis in identifying precancerous and cancerous lesions

 Patients who were at least 18 years of age presenting with unrelated complaints to the outpatient Department of Otorhinolaryngology, Moti Lal Nehru Medical College in Allahabad, were screened by a team of specialists and residents-in-training between July and November 2010.
 We obtained clearance from the Institutional ethics committee, and written consent was also granted by all patients.

-Patients with an oral epithelial abnormality that appeared clinically benign- minimally suspicious- without any obvious etiology such as trauma or infection.
+Patients with an oral epithelial abnormality that appeared clinically benign- minimally suspicious- and did not have an obvious etiology such as trauma or infection were prospectively enrolled in the study (Figure 1).
+The inclusion and exclusion criteria for patients enrolled in the study are summarized in Table 1.

 Demographic information of each patient was obtained including the patients' age, sex, and consumption of tobacco and alcohol.
 With regard to tobacco consumption, patients were classified non-users if they 1) reported no use and 2) stopped tobacco use 10 or more years prior to the study.
 We classified tobacco users as 1) persons who stopped using tobacco less than 1 year prior to the study and 2) ongoing users.
 Patients were considered alcohol users if they consumed more than an average of 1 drink per day for at least a year.